Spencer Steer Player Props: Reds vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Cardinals pitching staff ranks 12th in the league.
+- The 8.8 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 14th in the league.

-- The Cardinals' 4.28 team ERA ranks 17th among all league pitching staffs.
+- The Cardinals' 4.41 team ERA ranks 19th across all league pitching staffs.

-- In his most recent appearance on Saturday, the left-hander tossed 4 2/3 innings against the Los Angeles Dodgers, allowing no earned runs while surrendering six hits.
+- The righty's most recent appearance came on Saturday against the Los Angeles Dodgers, when he tossed seven innings, surrendering three earned runs while giving up six hits.

-- The 31-year-old has put together a 5.05 ERA and 8.4 strikeouts per nine innings across nine games this season, while allowing a batting average of .303 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.